 Disclaimer: This blog post does contain references to self-harm and a video related to self-harm, which some readers may find triggering.
 If this is something that could trigger you, please click off and I will see you in my next post on Friday!

 Hello angels!
-As the 1st March is Self Harm Awareness Day, I have decided to share my story of how I stopped self harming.
-I am choosing to talk about this in the hope that I can educate those who do not self harm and also offer a means of support to the people that have.
-Personally, I am 2 years and 6 months clean from self harm, and sadly I didn’t receive professional support with stopping.
-This means that I did have to teach myself to stop, and I had no choice but to help myself if I wanted to get better.
+As the 1st March is Self Harm Awareness Day, I have decided to share the story of how I stopped self harming.
+I am choosing to talk about this in the hope that I can educate those who do not self harm and also offer a means of support to the people that have or do.
+Personally, I am 2 years and 11 months clean from self harm, and sadly I didn’t receive professional support with stopping.
+This means that I had no choice but to teach myself to stop.
 If any of you are struggling with self harm, I really hope that this post is something you can return to in the future for help and support!

 Self harm or self mutilation: when somebody intentionally damages or injures their body.

 More than a third of 16-25 year olds in Britain have self-harmed, according to a new survey made by Self Harm UK, The Mix and Young Minds, which you can find here.
 The rates of self-harm are increasing rapidly and individuals are quite literally becoming addicted to hurting themselves.
 When a person self harms, their body releases endorphins to support itself in dealing with the pain.
 These endorphins provide a calm feeling and for a moment, the emotional pain isn’t there anymore.
 The release felt by individuals is extremely short-lived and can be followed by guilt, sadness and frustration.
 Consequently, this leads to further self harming behaviours and demonstrates the ongoing cycle of destruction that is easy to become trapped in.